hawkab/work-report-generator/README.md

    GITLAB_USERNAME=username
    ...
    ```

-5. Настройка отпусков 📆 (`vacations.json`))
+5. Vacation settings 📆 (`vacations.json`)

-Если в определённые дни вы не работали (например, были в отпуске, на больничном или в отгуле), вы можете указать эти даты в файле `vacations.json`, чтобы:
+If you did not work on certain days (e.g., vacation, sick leave, or day off), you can list these dates in the `vacations.json` file to:

-- избежать генерации статической активности в эти дни;
+- avoid generating static activity for those days;
-- не включать их в отчёт;
+- exclude them from the report;
-- корректно отражать периоды отсутствия.
+- accurately reflect absence periods.

-#### 📁 Расположение
+#### 📁 Location

-Файл `vacations.json` должен находиться в корне проекта
+The `vacations.json` file should be located in the project root.

-#### 🧾 Формат файла
+#### 🧾 File Format

-Файл представляет собой JSON-массив объектов с ключами `from` и `to` в формате `YYYY-MM-DD`.
+The file should be a JSON array of objects with `from` and `to` keys in `YYYY-MM-DD` format.

 ```json
 [